Your Privacy is protected.

 Poor performance was associated with parasite status and had no association with educational attainment or memory function.

-The study (linked above) showed there is evidence that the more parasites you have the more they have an effect on your attention/cognition.
+The study (link above) showed there is evidence that the more parasites you have the more they have an effect on your attention/cognition.
 Decreasing your parasite load (i.e., getting rid of your parasites) can make you more intelligent.

 One of the first places I look when chronic brain fog and memory issues occur outside of diet and lifestyle is at the potential of chronic infections.